jonasjaeger-sci/mod905/docs/api/pyretis.rst

     import pyretis
     print(pyretis.__version__)

-However it is more common to import specific functions and classes from the subpackages:
+Or you can just import specific functions and classes from the subpackages:

 .. code-block:: python